treasure-data/treasure-boxes/integration-box/cuenote-import/README.md

 In a workflow named "cuenote_import_master", you will find a variable `cnfc_sync_range` and it has `365` as a value.
 This variable is to specify a date-rage to synchronize historical data.
 Cuenote reflects the latest server response and the latest user interaction to logs.
 So the workflow retrieves logs for the last X days to get the latest data
 For the first execution, the value is `365` to get long-term historical data.
-After that, you should change it to `14`, `30` or any reasonable value which is you want to catch-up for.
+After that, you should change it to `14`.

 ## Basic logic